 Before installing a hardwood floor, the floor planks, subfloor and concrete slab should be checked.
 The ambient conditions (relative humidity and temperature) during acclimation of the floor planks and during installation should be the same as later on, when the floor is in use.

-Following manufacturers instructions, NWFA guide lines and keeping notes of measurements can help later-on in case problems occur.
+Following manufacturer’s instructions and NWFA guidelines, keeping note of measurements can help later-on if problems occur.